Grizzly (comics): Grizzly (Maxwell "Max" Markham)

 Maxwell Markham is a professional wrestler who competed using the nom de guerre of Grizzly.
-His violent actions brought him to the attention of J. Jonah Jameson, whose articles got Maxwell expelled from wrestling.
-Ten years later, he met with the Jackal, who gave him a grizzly bear suit and an exoskeleton harness that amplified his strength and durability.
-He used this harness to attack the Daily Bugle in an attempt to get revenge against Jameson for ruining his wrestling career, but Spider-Man defeated him.
-Grizzly then attempted to defeat Spider-Man alongside Jackal, but was defeated again by Spider-Man and went to jail.
+His violent actions bring him to the attention of J. Jonah Jameson, whose news coverage results in Markham being expelled from wrestling.
+Ten years later, Markham meets with the Jackal, who gives him a bear-themed suit and an exoskeleton harness that amplify his strength and durability.
+Markham uses this harness to attack the Daily Bugle in an attempt to get revenge against Jameson for ruining his wrestling career, but Spider-Man defeats him.